 Looking for more advice on what to see and do in Melbourne?
 Use our complete guide to the 21 Best Things To Do in Melbourne, Australia!

 More Melbourne Day Trips

-Where To Stay
+Where To Stay In Melbourne, Australia

 In the CBD and surrounding region, there is ample public transportation, including a network of trains, trams and buses, which all accept fares via the Myki Card.
-We aren’t keen on driving abroad, but renting a car can often save time and money (especially when traveling with more than two people) – and it allows for greater discovery and day trips from Melbourne by car.
+We aren’t keen on driving abroad, but renting a car can often save time and money (especially when traveling with more than two people) – and having a car rental allows for greater discovery and day trips from Melbourne by car.